Social Icons

 A Balanced Approach?

-Where possible, introduce hybrid learning that encourages digital as well as offline assignments.
+Where possible, our education system should introduce hybrid learning that encourages digital as well as offline assignments.
+We can also reinforce our approach and strategies in educating students on healthy screen habits instead of assuming screens are bad.

 A Need for a Better Homework System?